Are Your Moving Expenses Tax Deductible?

 - Travel costs for yourself and your family members, including meals, accommodation, and vehicle expenses

-- Temporary living costs for up to 15 days at hotels or other type of temporary lodging
+- Temporary living costs for up to 15 days at hotels or other types of temporary lodging

-- Cost of cancelling your old lease, if applicable
+- Cost of canceling your old lease, if applicable

 - Costs for paperwork such as changing your driver’s license or other legal documents